 All tours are guided by locals who live and breathe Nuremberg, each of them with his/her own approach to making their tours the best experience for their guests.
 Our guide Gabi wasn’t only very knowledgeable and attentive, she made the 2.5 hours in the cold and rainy December weather an unforgettable experience.
 Hands down one of the best walking tours I’ve done in a very long time.

 When your walking tour comes to an end, you should be able to find your way around Nuremberg fairly easily without a map and know where all highlights in town are.

-If the weather is nice, grab a 3 im Weckla (typical snack consisting of 3 Nuremberger Sausages in a bun) from one of the stands around town and sit at one of the many benches around the old town to decide where to go next from all the things to do in Nuremberg.
+If the weather is nice, grab a 3 im Weckla (a typical snack consisting of 3 Nuremberger Sausages in a bun) from one of the stands in town and sit at one of the many benches around the old town to decide where to go next from all the things to do in Nuremberg.

 You can either decide to go back to any of the places you visited with your tour, like the market square to check the “Schöner Brunnen” in more detail and take a look at the churches, or pay a visit to the Human Rights Road and its neighbouring Germanisches Nationalmuseum (the largest museum of cultural history in the German-speaking region), or maybe you can go back to the castle and take in the views over the city.

-Oh and let’s not forget learning all about the cities prodigal child, Albrecht Dürer, the worldwide renowned artist.
-Born in Nuremberg, he went on to hone his craft to popular European lands where he was invited by the rich and the famous of the epoch, but eventually returned to his hometown were he is now beloved like no other.
+Oh and let’s not forget learning all about the city’s prodigal child, Albrecht Dürer, the worldwide renowned artist.
+Born in Nuremberg, he went on to hone his craft in popular European lands where he was invited by the rich and the famous of the epoch but eventually returned to his hometown where he is now beloved like no other.